Beats Fit Pro return to Amazon all-time low of $160 (Reg. $200) alongside $100 Studio Buds

-Today only, as part of its fall Prime Day sale, Amazon is now discounting a selection of Beats true wireless earbuds with free shipping across the board.
+Amazon is now discounting a selection of Beats true wireless earbuds with free shipping across the board.
 An easy top pick is the new Beats Fit Pro H1 Earbuds for $159.95 shipped in four different colors.
 Normally fetching $200, this is only the second time we’ve seen pricing drop this low with today’s $40 discount marking a return to the all-time low for the first time since back in July.
+The new Kim K editions are also on sale for the very first time at $179.95, too.

 Beats Fit Pro just launched last fall as the brand’s latest flagship earbuds and have rarely been on sale since.
 Delivering a workout-ready true wireless design, there’s IPX4 water-resistance and wingtip designs.
 Those in the Apple ecosystem will find its built-in H1 chip to be the star of the show, enabling Hey Siri support alongside fast pairing and more.
 Battery life clocks in at 6 hours, though the companion charging case will bump that up to 24.
 You can see how all of that stacks up in our hands-on review.
 But then head below for more.